 - Flow Improver - This helps achieve an even flow of paint.
 Products such as the Winsor and Newton Professional Acrylic Flow Improver and the Winsor and Newton 250ml Galeria Acrylic Flow Improver are specially designed to help lessen the visibility of brush marks.

 - Metallic/ Iridescent/ Violet Hue - These add specific finishes to your paint.
 These mediums are great for those looking to add shimmering effects to their next masterpiece.

 - Retardant - This slows the drying time of your paint, which is great for blending work.

 There are so many different mediums you can play around with - so start with a few that catch your eye, and have fun experimenting!

-You may also require a Palette such as the Winsor and Newton Tear-Off Disposable Palettes or the Ink Tray to help keep all you desired paints stored with ease whilst in use.
+You may also require a paint palette to help keep all you desired paints stored with ease whilst in use.

 As acrylics are water based, they can be used on almost all surfaces.
 If the surface is porous however, such as untreated wood, then this will need sealing first to stop it absorbing water.